Myrgued/MakeZurich/README.md

 # MakeZurich
-Stuff and documentary of MakeZurich Feb 2017
+Stuff and documentary of MakeZurich 2017